Alenbert009/Alenbert009/README.md

 I transform raw data into **clear, actionable insights** that drive smart decisions.

-Currently pursuing **B.Tech in Computer Science Engineering** at JIS University (graduating 2027), I specialise in end-to-end analytics — from SQL-driven data wrangling and Python EDA to interactive **Power BI & Tableau dashboards**.
+Currently pursuing **B.Tech in Computer Science Engineering** at JIS University (graduating 2027), I specialise in end-to-end analytics — from SQL-driven data wrangling and Python EDA to interactive **Power BI & Excel dashboards**.

 I hold an **OCI Data Science Professional** certification from Oracle and have completed a **Deloitte Data Analytics Job Simulation**.
-Always learning, always building.
+I also performed and gained knowledge about data analysis from my 1 month Internship journey from **Microsoft Elevate(Powered by AICTE)**  on **Power BI-For Business Applications** Always learning, always building.

 ---